CE-Programming/toolchain/docs/static/ides.rst

 .. image:: images/ides_clion_4.png
    :align: center

-Since this compiler is highly unusual, CLion will warn that "Test CMake run finished with errors".
+CLion will likely warn that "Test CMake run finished with errors".
 This is safe to ignore.

 5. Set the Makefile Toolchain (:code:`Build, Execution, Deployment > Makefile`) to your newly created toolchain.